DavisPL/cargo-sherlock/README.md

  'stars': 6249}
 ```

-The tool can also be run on a local path by providing the path instead of crate name:
+An example usage on a local crate is also shown below.
+You can run logs mode on a local path by providing the path instead of crate name:

 ```Bash
 python3 sherlock.py logs <crate-name> <crate-version> --path <absolute-path-to-local-crate>